SolisAU/elasticsearch-plaso-pipelines/README.md

 Currently `plaso-geoip.json` references a customised mmdb (MaxMind DataBase) file called `Anonymous.mmdb`.
 This file needs to be created and stored in /etc/elasticsearch/ingest-geo/ on every node of your ElasticSearch cluster.
 I am yet to document how this all comes together and I would recommend commenting this section OUT of plaso-geoip.json so that your system doesn't break trying to look for a file that doesn't exist.

 This has been commented out in the most recent push.
-Thanks to @blueteamops :)
+Thanks to @blueteam0ps :)